Transforming Time

 They say time is a fourth dimension as solid as height, width, and depth.
 Hearing about this space-time cone prompted a fundamental shift that keeps trying to break through in my mind.
 Thankfully I saw a TV program once that demonstrated this.

-The board looked like it was set up for three-dimensional chess, but with each plane representing a different time.
+Hawking had set up the board to look like a three-dimensional chessboard, but with each plane representing a different time.
 A string linked the dots showing where the group had stopped at different street intersections.
 In that way, it formed a path moving vertically in time and, at the same time, horizontally in space.
 When the people had gone to the same intersection a second time, it was on a different plane than when they had arrived there before.
 I could see the entire trail they had followed, never going back to the same point in space-time.

 That’s the first approach that gives me a new way of looking at time.
 Here’s a second way, from spiritual writer Mark Nepo.